It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The occasional Law & Order spin-off (although not the original, for reasons related to its structure) will do this, probably more or less by accident.

-- Law And Order Criminal Intent does this more often than the others.
+- Law & Order: Criminal Intent does this more often than the others.
 Excluding the cases where you know who did it from the very beginning about a third of the shows have enough clues to solve it part way though, a couple can almost be deciphered based on the opening.

-- Some episodes of Monk, before they stopped caring about the mystery aspect of the show.
+- Some episodes of Monk, before a point where they sometimes stopped caring about the mystery aspect of the show.
 In the early seasons, what set Monk apart was his ability to notice important clues and details that other detectives didn't see, and he would then point them out.
 At that point it was often possible to put them together and solve the case along with Monk.
+Sometimes, clues are revealed to us before Monk even notices them.

-- The British game show Whodunnit! was based upon this concept.
+- The British game show Whodunnit?
+(UK) was based upon this concept.

 - Star Trek: Deep Space Nine: Arissa asks Odo if he's worked out who the killer in the book was.
 He says "by the third page."
 Either he's just that good or the book's just that bad.